Mission and Goals

 The library cannot assure that data or files downloaded by users are free of malicious software.
 The library is not responsible for damage to equipment or data on a user’s personal computer from the use of data downloaded from the library’s internet service.

 Due to national security concerns, the library staff is unable to tell patrons if their internet viewing habits, passwords, or e-mails are being monitored by federal agents.

 The following rules and procedures govern the use of the library’s internet workstations:

 - Access to the internet is available to all patrons.
 Use of the library’s computers or internet connection implies acceptance of the Internet Use policy.

 - All access is available on a first-come, first-served basis.
-Patrons are allowed a 60-minute session, with a second session available if there are no other patrons waiting.
+The library may place time limits on computer use during busy periods.
 Reservations or extended time periods may be allowed for special circumstances at the discretion of the library staff.